schmartmann/escape_the_room_game/readme.md

 - some text prompts display for irregular amounts of time.
 I believe this is perhaps due to the setInterval in the timer’s function overwriting the text-prompt, but wasn’t able to satisfactorily resolve the error.
 - was not able to get an interstitial screen to properly display when transition between rooms.
 - the <li> containing the timer shifts positions at the end - was not able to keep its location fixed 100%.
+- the .css() top + left transitions don’t animate smoothly consistently - again, I feel like this has something to do with the setIntervals.